Table of Contents

 For users without access to a modern DNS configuration, subdomain redirection is a viable alternative.
 Subdomain redirection results in a 301 permanent redirect to the specified subdomain for all root domain requests.

-https://example.com, will result in an error or warning being displayed to the user.
+https://example.com, will result in an error or warning being displayed to the user or the connection may be refused altogether.
 If you’re not using SSL, or are only distributing URLs in subdomain SSL form, e.g.,

 https://www.example.com, this error won’t affect you.